Baltoli/k-spls/imp-balance/spls.md

 running program:
 * The current computation in the `<k>` cell
 * Call and environment stacks
-* An environment mapping names to values, and a set of global variable mappings
+* An environment mapping names to values
 * Account balances (an example of "outside world") interaction
 ```k
 module SPLS-CONFIGURATION